Npfries/nathanfries.com/src/content/post/opensearch-migrations.md

 ### Intro

 Opensearch provides no functionality for managing the state of a cluster with respect to index templates, index mappings, analyzers, and search templates.
 In a typical database, we would expect to find some tooling for migrations, usually provided by an ORM.
-The Opensearch client library does not provide anything of the sort, and ORMs either do not support Opensearch , or do not have migration tooling that supports it.
+The Opensearch client library does not provide anything of the sort, and ORMs either do not support Opensearch, or do not have migration tooling that supports it.

+The code for this post can be found at https://github.com/Npfries/opensearch-umzug.
+It contains a docker-compose.yml file with basic development Opensearch and Opensearch Dashboards containers for testing.

 ### Outline